 The Evaluate phase is about examining the concepts from the Create phase to determine how well they meet the needs identified in the Explore phase.
 The first activity in this phase is to agree the success criteria, which should be based on the wants & needs of users and other stakeholders that were identified within the Explore phase.
 These criteria will then be used to inform the plan for gathering feedback from users and experts and to summarise the results.

-This page describes the activities within the Evaluate phase of the Inclusive Design Wheel, and explains how they apply to inclusive design of transport services.
+This page describes the activities within the Evaluate phase of the Inclusive Design Wheel, and explains how they apply to the inclusive design of transport services.

 On this page

-It is important to consider the question ‘what does success look like?’, for an inclusive transport service.
+It is important to consider the question ‘what does success look like?’ for an inclusive transport service.
 It may be helpful to use the framework shown opposite to ensure that a wide range of success criteria are considered, covering: